Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.

 ALS is also known as Lou Gehrig's disease.

 1 out of 10 cases of ALS are due to a genetic defect.
-The other times, the cause is unknown.
+The cause is unknown in most other cases.

 ALS affects approximately 5 out of every 100,000 people worldwide.

-Breathing or swallowing muscles may be the first muscles affected.
+Weakness can first affect the arms or legs, or the ability to breathe or swallow.
 As the disease gets worse, more muscle groups develop problems.

 The doctor or nurse will examine you and ask questions about your medical history and symptoms.

 - Weakness, often beginning in one area

 - Muscle tremors, spasms, twitching, or loss of muscle tissue

 - Abnormal reflexes